 The goal is to flip the script on science education and create a culture full of curiosity and persistence.1

-Over the course of this 10 day challenge we will be talking about changing mindset/ preparing you, your students,and the environment/sample lessons with differentiated instruction/ and the role of integrated science in education as a whole.
+Over the course of this 10 day challenge we will be talking about how to create lessons that students will look forward to.
 Each day you will have action items and the time commitment is small, but I know that in 10 days we can start teaching kids to love science instead of hating it.
 Maybe just maybe that will lead to amazing things.